-Notepad is a generic text editor included with Microsoft Windows that enables someone to open and read plaintext files.
-If the file contains special formatting or is not a plaintext file, it will not be able to be read in Microsoft Notepad.
-In the image to the right, is a small example of what the Microsoft Notepad may look like while running.
+Notepad is a generic text editor included with all versions of Microsoft Windows that allows you to create, open, and read plaintext files.
+If the file contains special formatting or is not a plaintext file, it cannot be read in Microsoft Notepad.
+The image is a small example of what the Microsoft Notepad may look like while running.

 How to open Windows Notepad

-Users who are using Microsoft Windows can run Microsoft Notepad (notepad.exe) by following the below steps.
+Users who are using Microsoft Windows can run Microsoft Notepad (notepad.exe) by following the steps below.

-On the Windows Desktop or any folder right-click anywhere, from the menu select New and then Text Document.
-After this has been done a file should appear named "New Text Document", double-click this file to open the text document or rename the file to the name of your choice and then open the file.
+On the Windows desktop or in any folder, right-click an empty spot.
+In the pop-up menu, select New and then Text Document.
+After this is done, a file should appear named "New Text Document".
+Double-click this file to open the text document, or rename the file to the name of your choice and then open the file.

 Trying to create anything else other than a basic plain text file can be difficult in Notepad.
-If you're looking for a free alternative for Notepad we highly recommend Notepad++, which is an excellent free alternative.
-Notepad++ supports syntax highlighting, regular expressions, auto-complete, and much more.
+If you are looking for a free alternative to Notepad, we highly recommend Notepad++, which is an excellent free and open source alternative.
+Notepad++ supports syntax highlighting, regular expressions, autocomplete, and much more.